Global Health Pediatric Residency Program

 Pediatric residents graduate from the residency program at The Children’s Hospital of Philadelphia with a broad understanding and knowledge of important topics in Global Pediatric Healthcare.

-- The Global Health Program provides an ongoing lecture series covering a wide array of global health topics in pediatric medicine given by attending physicians and other noted speakers.
+- The Global Health Center provides an ongoing lecture series covering a wide array of global health topics in pediatric medicine given by attending physicians and other noted speakers.

-- The Global Health Program supports a resident run journal club throughout the academic year discussing current academic articles related to global issues in pediatric healthcare.
+- The Global Health Center supports a resident run journal club throughout the academic year discussing current academic articles related to global issues in pediatric healthcare.

 - Residents have opportunities to participate in valuable global health care experience by completing a Global Health Elective in a partner country.